A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 For many years, I have helped couples successfully navigate through the challenges of life including the transition to parenthood to create happy families.
 All family issues such as marriage dynamics, parenting, intimacy, sex and family life are going to be discussed and addressed.
 I feel privileged to guide new parents in creating a happy balance of marriage, work and kids.

-A list challenges couples face after having a baby:
+A list of challenges couples face after having a baby:

 • Parents may experience exhaustion, sleep deprivation, stress, incompetency and overwhelming feelings